Partition equilibrium

-Partition equilibrium is a special case of chemical equilibrium.
+Partition equilibrium is a special case of chemical equilibrium wherein one or more solutes are in equilibrium between two immiscible solvents.
 The most common chemical equilibrium systems involve reactants and products in the same phase - either all gases or all solutions.
-However, it is also possible to get equilibria between substances in different phases, such as two liquids that do not mix (are immiscible).
+However, it is also possible to get equilibria between substances in different phases, such a liquid and gas that do not mix (are immiscible).
+One example is gas-liquid partition equilibrium chromatography, where an analyte equilibrates between a gas and liquid phase.
 Partition equilibria are described by Nernst's distribution law.
+Partition equilibrium are most commonly seen and used for Liquid–liquid extraction.

+The time until a partition equilibrium emerges is influenced by many factors, such as: temperature, relative concentrations, surface area of interface, degree of stirring, and the nature of the solvents and solute.

 Example

 For example, ammonia (NH3) is soluble in both water (aq) and the organic solvent trichloromethane (CHCl3) - two immiscible solvents.
 If ammonia is first dissolved in water, and then an equal volume of trichloromethane is added, and the two liquids shaken together, the following equilibrium is established: